a2stuff/a2d/notes/testplan.md

 Repeat for Calculator and Sci.Calc:
 * With an English build, run the DA.
 Verify that '.' appears as the decimal separator in calculation results and that '.' when typed functions as a decimal separator.
 * With an Italian build, run the DA.
 Verify that ',' appears as the decimal separator in calculation result and that ',' when typed functions as a decimal separator.
 Verify that when '.' is typed, ',' appears.
+* Enter '1' '-' '2' '='.
+Verify that the system does not hang.
 * Enter '1' '/' '2' '='.
 Verify that the result has a 0 before the decimal (i.e. "0.5").
 * Enter '0' '-' '.'
 '5' '='.
 Verify that the result has a 0 before the decimal (i.e. "-0.5").